Dezvi/Chessboard-creator/README.md

 # Chessboard-creator

-With this tools you will be able to create chessboard like this ones:
+With this tool you will be able to create chessboard like this ones:

 ![Classic chessboard](./images/chessboard.png)